-We used a can of chickpeas. (also known as garbanzo beans) But sometimes I just cook dry beans for the recipe and use 1 1/2 cups of cooked beans.
+We used a can of chickpeas. (also known as garbanzo beans) But sometimes I just cook dry beans for the recipe and use 1½ cups of drained cooked beans.

-So we drained the garbanzo beans reserving the juice and rinsed the beans, minced a couple of cloves of garlic and measured out the coconut oil and lemon juice.
+To begin we drained the garbanzo beans reserving the juice.
+Then we rinsed the beans, minced a couple of cloves of garlic and measured out the coconut oil and lemon juice.

 Now here’s the stupid-easy part.
 Pay attention now and feel free to take notes if necessary so you can remember all the steps:

 It was delicious!
-I think the dehydrated jalapeno gave it just the right tingle on the tongue without being too hot, and the cumin taste was delightful.
+I think the dehydrated jalapeno powder gave it just the right tingle on the tongue without being too hot, and the cumin flavor was delightful.